nicogarbaccio/sprout-hub/README.md

-# SproutHub - Plant Care Tracker

-A modern, full-stack Progressive Web App (PWA) for plant care and collection management built with cutting-edge technologies and best practices.
+# sprouthub

 ## 🌱 Project Overview
-SproutHub is a comprehensive plant care tracker that helps you manage your indoor garden, track plant care schedules, browse a rich plant catalog, and build your personal collection.
+sprouthub is a comprehensive plant care tracker that helps you manage your indoor garden, track plant care schedules, browse a rich plant catalog, and build your personal collection.
 Designed for plant lovers who want a beautiful, responsive, and intelligent plant management experience that works seamlessly across all devices including native iOS support.

 ## ✨ Key Features